RedHatInsights/rhsm-subscriptions/README.md

 * `CLOUDIGRADE_PSK`: pre-shared key for cloudigrade authentication
 * `SWATCH_*_PSK`: pre-shared keys for internal service-to-service authentication where the `*` represents the name of an authorized service
+* `ENABLE_SYNCHRONOUS_OPERATIONS`: allow any supported APIs to bypass kafka and run the operation immediately when requested.

 </details>